LIS Academic Advising Policy

 Special provision for students who start classes in the summer

-Students who begin the MLS program in the summer must communicate with their faculty advisors – by email or other means – before registering for classes or by May 15, whichever is earlier.
+Students who begin the MS in Information and Library Science program in the summer must communicate with their faculty advisors – by email or other means – before registering for classes or by May 15, whichever is earlier.
 If students wish to take non-core courses in the fall, they must have a Plan of Study on file before fall classes start.
 Therefore, students must meet or communicate with their advisors in the week before fall classes start, preferably on the day of orientation.
 Otherwise, students can meet with their advisors in the middle of the fall semester to develop a Plan of Study.

 Change in advisor